0xeb/claude-agent-sdk-cpp/README.md

 ## Status & Parity

-- **Current version:** 0.1.6 (see `include/claude/version.hpp`).
+- **Current version:** 0.1.13 (see `include/claude/version.hpp`).
 - **Status:** Production ready.
-- **Parity:** Designed to match the Python Claude Agent SDK 0.1.6 API, behavior, and ergonomics, including MCP template APIs and control protocol.
+- **Parity:** Designed to match the Python Claude Agent SDK 0.1.13 API, behavior, and ergonomics, including MCP template APIs and control protocol.
-- **Tests:** 117/117 unit and integration tests passing; additional examples serve as functional tests.
+- **Tests:** See `kb/status.md` in the management repo for up-to-date test counts and parity details.

 **Canonical rule:** The Python `claude-agent-sdk` is the canonical reference.
-This C++ port is expected to track its behavior and API (currently aligned with Python v0.1.6).
+This C++ port is expected to track its behavior and API (currently aligned with Python v0.1.13).

 ## License